 Manage Business Models

 Once you have recently mapped out your business using a Business Model Canvas, you can manage a portfolio of companies using the same elements.
 The Export-Exploit Continuum is an excellent example of this.
 The Explore-Exploit tradeoff represents a balance between both continuing to capitalise on working revenue streams, whilst innovating and exploring new avenues of business success.

-Exploitation, on the other hand, means that higher returns (more reliance) also increases the risk of failure.
-The more reliant a business is on a particular revenue stream, the more risky their strategy is.
+Exploitation, on the other hand, means that higher returns (more reliance) also increase the risk of failure.
+The more reliant a business is on a particular revenue stream, the more risky its strategy is.

 Design a Value Proposition Canvas